Ziaur Rahman

 As president in 1978, Ziaur Rahman founded the Bangladesh Nationalist Party.
 He reinstated multi-party politics, freedom of the press, free speech, free markets, and accountability.
 He initiated mass irrigation and food production programmes, including social programmes to uplift the lives of the people.
 His government initiated efforts to create a regional group in South Asia, which later became SAARC in 1985.
 He improved Bangladesh's relations with the West and China and departed from Sheikh Mujib's close alignment with India.
-Domestically, Ziaur faced as many as twenty-one coup attempts for which military tribunals were set up, resulting in at least 200 soldiers of the army and air force being executed, earning him a reputation of being "strict" and "ruthless" amongst international observers.
-He was finally assassinated in an attempted coup in Chittagong on 30 May 1981.
+Domestically, Ziaur faced as many as 21 coup attempts for which military tribunals were set up, resulting in at least 200 soldiers of the army and air force being executed, earning him a reputation of being "strict" and "ruthless" amongst international observers.
+He was assassinated in an attempted coup in Chittagong on 30 May 1981.

-Ziaur Rahman's death created a divided opinion on his legacy in Bangladeshi politics.
+Ziaur Rahman left a divided opinion on his legacy in Bangladeshi politics.
 He is credited with ending the disorder of the final years of Sheikh Mujib's rule and establishing democracy by abolishing BAKSAL, one-party rule established by Mujib.
 On the other hand, Ziaur Rahman is assailed by his critics for suppressing opposition.
 However, Zia's economic reforms are credited with rebuilding the economy, and his move towards Islamisation brought him the support of ordinary Bangladeshi people.
-His political party, the BNP, remains a major force in Bangladeshi politics, with his widow, Khaleda Zia, leading the party and serving three terms as prime minister.
+His political party, the BNP, remains a major force in Bangladeshi politics, with his son Tarique Rahman, leading the party and currently serving as prime minister.
+Ziaur Rahman's widow, Khaleda Zia, previously led the BNP and served three terms as prime minister.